dmccreary/moving-rainbow/src/lab_05/index.md

 Lab #5 Set Each Pixel Color
 =======
-Set each pixel to one color.
+In this lab we will set each pixel to its own unique color using the Wheel function.

 [source](/lab_05.ino)